Home

 (1859-1917)

-Margaret H. Minerd was born on Oct.
-25, 1859 in Wharton Twp., Fayette County, PA, the daughter of Jesse and Sarah (Smalley) Minerd.
-She never married.
+was born on Oct.
+25, 1859 in Wharton Township, Fayette County, PA, the daughter of Jesse and Sarah (Smalley) Minerd.

 Margaret and her unmarried sister Sabina A. Minerd (1852-1915) lived together for many years on a farm near Ohiopyle, Fayette County.

-Yet five years later, in July 1898, the Courier reported that Margaret's nephews Haddon and Joseph Miller of Uniontown had been weekend guests at her home.
+Yet Margaret did not die of the illness, and five years later, in July 1898, the Courier reported that Margaret's twin nephews Hadden and Joseph Miller of Uniontown had been weekend guests at her home.

-At some point, Gertrude Estella Speicher, presumed to be Margaret's niece, moved into their home to be a caregiver or helper.
+At some point, Gertrude Estella Speicher, Margaret's niece, moved into their home to be a caregiver or helper.

-Seen at left is a rare old photographic postcard showing the picturesque Youghiogheny River falls at Ohiopyle, near the Minerd sisters' home.
+The picturesque Youghiogheny River falls at Ohiopyle, near the Minerd sisters' home, was a well-known landmark.

 Little else is known of Margaret's life.